 Are you tired of the sneezing, itchy eyes and scratchy throat already?
 Once again it’s time for the seasons to change, which brings on yet another round of allergies.
 Many of us found some relief in the summer months, but since the temperatures are starting to drop a little, allergies will begin to flare up again.
 Although there are a few differences between Fall and Spring allergies, in the end they both can be a pain to have.
-Let’s focus on the differences, symptoms and tips to help control them.
-We want to make sure that you can still enjoy the leaves and weather changes, along with all the other beautiful things that occur in the Fall.
+Let’s focus on the differences, symptoms, and tips to help control them.
+Indianapolis Optometrist Dr. Amy Walden & Associates want to make sure that you can still enjoy the leaves and weather changes, and not suffer from allergy symptoms all season long.

 As the trees start to bloom in the Spring, tree pollen is released.
 This is the biggest culprit of Spring allergies that people tend to suffer from.
-Grass and weeds are another common trigger.
-Mowing the lawn and pulling weeds, while planting flowers or vegetables may be some of the reasons your allergies flare up in the spring.
+Grass and weeds are other common triggers.
+Mowing the lawn and pulling weeds while planting flowers or vegetables maybe some of the reasons why your allergies flare-up in the spring.
 On windy days, this stirs up the pollen and carries it through the air, but on rainy days, the pollen count drops, which makes it easier for people to “breathe”.

 - Stuffy Nose